DAX 30 Technical Analysis Elliott Wave FXStreet

-Overview: DAX, Stoxx 50 and the FTSE 100 are seeing the first impulse wave up out from the previous bullish corrective pattern,
+Overview: DAX, Stoxx 50 and the FTSE 100 Are in the final stages of completing a month long bullish corrective pattern

-that appears completed and now we are in the abc retracement which is part of the long trade set up
+DAX30 Technical Analysis: The correction that started 15 June is still not completed but we are in the final stages

-DAX30 Technical Analysis: A move above 15810 confirms the next bullish trend

 As with any investment opportunity there is a risk of making losses on investments that Trading Lounge expresses opinions on.